OpenRLHF/OpenRLHF/README.md

 ## OpenLLaMA2 Project

 OpenLLaMA2 is the third official open source project of the OpenNLP plan, and it is the first practice project of openllmai.
-LLaMA2 is great and powerful, but there are currently no practical LLaMA2 SFT/RLHF training frameworks in the open source community.
-This project aims to develop an industrial-grade LLaMA2 SFT/RLHF training framework.
+OpenLLaMA2 aims to develop a high-performance distributed LLaMA2 SFT/RLHF training framework.

 The sister project of this project is [chinese-llama2 ↗](https://github.com/OpenLLMAI/chinese-llama2), which aims to fine-tune the Chinese LLaMA2 using SFT/RLHF.

+### Development Progress:

+- [✓] Develop a fast LLaMA2 SFT/PPO Training Framework based on DeepSpeed.
+- [] Develop a fast LLaMA2 SFT/PPO Training Framework based on Ray+DeepSpeed.
+- [] Develop the Rejection Sampling.
+- [] Develop the Context Distillation.
+- [] Develop the Multi-nodes training scripts for Slurm.
+- [] Multi-nodes Performance Optimization
+- [] Develop the RLHF datasets for Multiple reward models.
+- [] Train a [chinese-llama2 ↗](https://github.com/OpenLLMAI/chinese-llama2) RLHF model.

 ## Usage Steps